 In a bid to offer quality fare while keeping the costs down “bring your own” (BYO), alcohol restaurants are becoming a significant trend.
 Whereas in the past, only a handful of eateries offered such services, now some top places to eat are following suit.

-If you’re keen to get the skinny on where the best places to bring your own, read on: here are ten excellent BYO restaurants in Dublin.
+If you’re keen to get the skinny on where the best places to bring your own, read on for a great Dublin food tour: here are ten excellent BYO restaurants in Dublin.

 10. Jerusalem – for Arabian fare